 Scholarships you can directly apply for as a future student

 There are many scholarships you can apply for.
-These are the entrance scholarships for Fall 2018:
+Information about scholarships for Fall 2019 will be available soon.

 Director General’s Student Life Scholarship ($2,750): five renewable scholarships for incoming students in any program who possess significant potential to contribute to the quality of student life at Marianopolis.